DanielBrunnsaker/biocrates-plate-splitter/README.md

   plates,
 - when two studies have to share a plate, keep them visually and physically separated (left/right) rather than interleaved.

-By default the app also randomizes sample order (toggleable, seeded for reproducibility) — within each box if boxes are set, or across a study's whole sample list otherwise.
-Randomization never mixes samples between different studies.

 Plate Splitter takes a sample list (per study), runs a packing algorithm that balances those constraints, and gives you: